Nigel Smith’s new biography of Andrew Marvell strikes a note of controversy by introducing poems as evidence in chronological areas of best-fit.

-But how differently?
-As I’ve noted before with Oscar Wilde: it’s one thing to use literature as biographical evidence of its author, as Nigel does; it’s another to believe you can use your own personal autobiographical experience to analyse literature, as I often hope to do.
+As I’ve noted before: it’s one thing to use literature as biographical evidence of its author, as Nigel does.
+It’s another to employ your own autobiographical experience, as I often hope to do.

 …Yonder all before us lie